teaching-on-testbeds/k8s-ml/deploy_app/index.md

 SSH into Master node (node-0 ) of your cluster and leave the terminal open.

-For this exercise we will use a flask app to deploy the food classification model you built in https://colab.research.google.com/drive/16w-mLZ4tSxwH7bZof-1Baota-TIYv19B.

-To download the content of the flask app run the following command in your terminal.
+Clone this repository that contains all the material needed in the further exercises.

 ``` shell
 git clone https://github.com/teaching-on-testbeds/k8s-ml.git